dimm-dev/traincar/Readme.md

 # Car trainer

-It is research project for the reinforcement learning models based on car arcade game.
+It is a research project for the reinforcement learning models based on a car arcade game.

 ### Prerequisites